coderholic/pyradio/docs/headless.md

 Then execute:
 ```
-$ sudo chmod 644 /lib/systemd/system/pyradio.service
+sudo chmod 644 /lib/systemd/system/pyradio.service
-$ sudo systemctl daemon-reload
+sudo systemctl daemon-reload
-$ sudo systemctl enable pyradio # enabling the autostart on every boot
+sudo systemctl enable pyradio # enabling the autostart on every boot
 ```

-### Things to consider for systemd
+### Notice for systemd installation

-1. You will want to replace the word "*spiros*" with your **username** in the */lib/systemd/system/pyradio.service* file.

-2. The service file has two lines starting with "*Environment=*" \
+The service file has two lines starting with "*Environment=*"

-\
-These two lines provide an environment for *systemd*; I've found out that on Arch Linux, for example, **PyRadio** would produce no sound at all without them (actually not connection to the sound server). \
+These two lines provide an environment for *systemd*; I've found out that on Arch Linux, for example, **PyRadio** would produce no sound at all without them (it would not be able to connect to the sound server).
-\

 On other systems, on Raspberry Pi for example, they can be omitted altogether.